ABorovtsov/log4net/README.md

 The approach allows:
 - to get the minimal blocking of the client app;
 - to turn any 'old' synchronous appender into the 'async' version easily without additional coding or recompile;
-- to eliminate concurrent waits on the [internal lock section](https://git-wip-us.apache.org/repos/asf?p=logging-log4net.git;a=blob;f=src/log4net/Appender/AppenderSkeleton.cs;h=44b68c7555944ddcc2e862901ce8513ce0bff10f;hb=refs/heads/master#l297) as the background worker is singlethreaded;
+- to eliminate concurrent waits on the [internal lock section](https://git-wip-us.apache.org/repos/asf?p=logging-log4net.git;a=blob;f=src/log4net/Appender/AppenderSkeleton.cs;h=44b68c7555944ddcc2e862901ce8513ce0bff10f;hb=refs/heads/master#l297) as the background worker is singlethreaded if no pooling is used;
 - to build aggregations over the buffer.
 For example, to drop log duplicates or generate stats on the fly.
 <br/>